Tabs

 To make navigation and discoverability of tabs easier you can use icons.

-, but you can use any svg based iconset you want
+In this example we are using icons from react-feather, but you can use any svg based iconset you want

 (including your own ones).